-- What are some of your unique accomplishments?
+- What are your unique accomplishments?

-- What character qualities do you possess?
+- What character qualities and traits do you possess?

 5-Very well 4-Well 3-Somewhat 2-Barely 1-Very little or not at all

-- Does the statement communicate uniqueness?
+- Does the statement communicate your unique abilities?

-- Does the statement present an accomplishment or skill?
+- Does the statement mention your skills?

 - Does the statement highlight personality traits?

-- Does the statement indicate potential benefits?
+- Does the statement indicate value and benefits?

-How did you do?
-If you are like me you had to go back several times to rewrite your branding statement so that you can mark 5’s in each category.
-This is normal and it does take practice to get it right.
-It’s a fine balance which captures the uniqueness of you while taking in account what the hiring organization wants.
+If you are like me you had to go back several times to rewrite your statement until you can mark 5’s in each category.
+This is normal.
+It takes practice to get it right and it’s ever-evolving, just as you are.
+You’re looking for that edge which captures the best of you while taking into account what the hiring organization needs.